friends-of-presta/security-advisories/_posts/2023-01-31-totadministrativemandate.md

 ## Possible malicious usage

 * Obtain admin access
-* Remove data on the associated PrestaShop
+* Remove data from the associated PrestaShop

 ## Proof of concept